Home of English Grammar

 Wrong!

-2She is ............... a kind hearted woman.
+2She is ............... a kind-hearted woman.

 Wrong!

-Use such before an adjective + noun.
+Use "such" before an adjective and a singular countable noun.

 3He worked really hard so that he ............... the first rank.